How Congress, trial lawyers, unions hobble the U.S. in race with China to develop driverless cars

 “The idea that someone with a disability will be able to get into a car and go wherever they need to go is revolutionary,” she said.

-But groups on the left, including trial lawyers and unions, argue that it’s obvious that there will also be downsides.
+But groups on the left, including trial lawyers and unions, argue that it’s obvious that there will be downsides.
 And before allowing companies to put more driverless cars on the road someday, Congress should deal with the issues that are bound to arise.

 The trial lawyers’ group declined to comment, also citing the ongoing negotiations.